PowerOptimal Elon® 100 Case Studies

 On a levelized cost of energy basis, the Elon® is the lowest cost per unit of energy of any of the options.

-The highest cost option is buying electricity from the municipality.
+The highest cost option is buying electricity from the municipality and gas geysers.

 Heat pumps continue to incur electricity cost and thus the heat pump energy cost will increase annually.

 Eskom & municipal tariffs increase every year, whilst the effective lifetime cost per kWh for solar PV and solar thermal will remain at these calculated values for their respective lifetimes.
-It would be possible to finance such a system from a home loan and save more on electricity cost than the installment (in other words realise a net savings whilst incurring no capital cost).
+It would be possible to finance such a system from a home loan or through solar financing and save more on electricity cost than the installment (in other words realise a net savings whilst incurring no capital cost).

-In 2021/2022 the average effective electricity tariff for 410 kWh/month for the four largest metropolitan municipalities in South Africa (Cape Town, Tshwane, Johannesburg and eThekwini) is R2.74/kWh.
-This will increase again in July 2022.
+In 2024/2025 the average marginal electricity tariff for lower to middle income households for the four largest metropolitan municipalities in South Africa (Cape Town, Tshwane, Johannesburg and eThekwini) is R3.47/kWh and for middle-upper income it is R3.98/kWh.
+This will increase again in July 2025.

 Appendix A. Methodology and inputs